A guide to the 2021 MLB season

 MLB schedule: From 1977 on, maintaining 162 got … weird

 Where do we go from here?
-The situation became murkier.
-The American League grew to 14 clubs in 1977, with the addition of the Seattle Mariners and the Toronto Blue Jays, and seven teams in each of the league’s two divisions.
-As a result, in order to maintain a 162-game schedule while still maintaining a larger divisional burden, the amount of games played against each opponent would not be equal across divisions.
-To replace this system of play, teams would play each divisional competitor 15 times (90 games), five of their opponents from the opposing division 10 times (50 games), and two of those non-divisional opponents 11 times (22 games).
+When the American League expanded to 14 clubs in 1977, including the Seattle Mariners and Toronto Blue Jays, things became murkier.
+Each division had seven teams and the American League had fourteen teams.
+However, in order to keep the schedule at 162 games and maintain a heavier divisional load, the number of games played against each opponent would not be the same across divisions.
+Instead, teams would play each divisional rival 15 times (90 games), five of their opponents from the opposite division 10 times (50 games), and two of those non-divisional opponents 11 times (100 games) (22 games).

-It was not until 1979 that the American League returned to a balanced schedule, albeit with a system that required playing more inter-divisional games (84) than intra-divisional games (78).
+In 1979, the AL reverted to balanced scheduling, but with a format that involved playing more inter-divisional games (84) than intra-divisional games (80).

 MLB schedule: Inter-league play just made things … weirder

 With the advent of inter-league play in 1997, the concept of balance was completely abandoned, with each team somehow managing to reach 162 points.
 In fact, it remained that way until the 1998 expansion that brought the Tampa Bay Devil Rays to the American League, the Arizona Diamondbacks to the National League, and the Milwaukee Brewers to the National League, resulting in the AL having 14 teams and the NL having 16 teams, with the AL having 14 teams and the NL having 16 teams.
 Inter-league play has become a part of everyday life in the year 2013.

 - 19 games vs divisional opponents (76 games)